jto888/FaultTree/README.md

 is available from a generated html file loaded into a browser with internet connectivity (for access to the D3 javascript library via cdn).
 This package can also be treated as an htmlwidget using the reverse-depend package FaultTree.widget at github/jto888/FaulTree.widget.
 Eventual release to CRAN is expected to include the widget generation.

-Minimal cut sets are now determined by the top-down MOCUS algorithm.
-This is a candidate for future C++ conversion using RcppArmadillo.
+Minimal cut sets are now determined by the top-down MOCUS algorithm or alternatively by analysis of prime implicants by binary decision diagram analysis.

 Those new to R and/or fault tree analysis are referred to http://www.openreliability.org/faulttree-users-tutorial/ for comprehensive installation and use instructions.